 Graffiti as subject

 I think the first bit of graffiti I ever did was when I was 20.
 Well, I was often a bit retarded at that time.
 I’d done self-made stickers when I got involved in revolutionary “politics” at the age of 19, but never spray-painting.
 The first bit of actual painting was on the walls of the Polytechnic (of North London) I was meant to be studying in: “The road of exams leads to the palace of boredom”, a detournement of Blake, though at that time I had no idea of what “detournement” meant or how the Situationists had theorised it.
 After that I did a bit more graffiti round the college – such as “Do you want a B.Sc. in Boreology?” which prompted some people to ask “What’s Boreology?”.
 Another one was “Burn the Berlin Wall!” – written on a wall separating the lecturers’ canteen from the student canteen, a wall which merely functioned as a separation but was difficult to totally enforce as on either side there was an unimpaired opening between the two.
 The student side was sparse and functional – lino on the floor and light cream walls, that’s apart from the tables & chairs.
 On the lecturer’s side you got served quicker and the food was a bit better, bit more choice – plus there was a carafe of water on each table.
 And there was a carpet.
 Before its transformation into a Poly the building had been a jam factory, the word-play irony of which did not escape us.
 Designed to make the place look and feel less like this factory which it did on the professors’ side of the wall, there were boring still life reproductions of paintings of bowls of fruit on the wallpapered wall, presumably intended to incite the fruitophobe lecturers to a healthier diet.
 I subsequently put a title to these art-for-beginners-type pictures – “Still Death”.
-In another part of the Poly during an occupation, I wrote “Mao’s trap” next to a cartoon I drew on the wall with a felt-tip, of a cat looking like Mao waiting next to a mouse trap with his little red book as bait instead of cheese (a version of this later appeared in one of the issues of Solidarity and over 45 years later they still haven’t paid me – bastards!).
+In another part of the Poly during an occupation, I wrote “Mao’s trap” next to a cartoon I drew on the wall with a felt-tip, of a cat looking like Mao waiting next to a mouse trap with his little red book as bait instead of cheese (a version of this later appeared in one of the issues of Solidarity).
 I did other stuff, though can’t remember what apart from “The phantom spray-painter strikes again!”, which led to the authorities making a public statement saying that if the “phantom spray-painter” was caught, he’d be suspended or expelled from the Poly.
 I wasn’t caught.

 Later on mostly in the 1970s, in my 20s, I used to go out at night, often stoned, and do loads of graffiti round West Hampstead, Kilburn, Swiss Cottage way which was where I was living.
 Below is some of it.
-I should emphasise that this was before the massive invasion of CCTV cameras, so writing up graffiti in the middle of the night was not the most dangerous or risky thing to do.
+I should emphasise that this was before the massive invasion of CCTV cameras, so writing up graffiti in the middle of the night was hardly the most dangerous or risky thing to do.

 Above: THE WALLS IN YOUR HEAD PROTECT THE WALLS IN THE STREET/BEDROOM/OFFICE/SHOP-FLOOR, ETC.